ksu-is/flappy-bird2023/projectroadmap.md

-download pygame
+download pygame - complete
-define game variables and functions create the main class of the game create the main loop create the game world edit game physics after creating the world update function create a player score counter
+define game variables and functions create the main class of the game create the main loop create the game world - doing first edit game physics after creating the world update function create a player score counter